IntelligentRoboticsLab/ugv_ws/src/ugv_main/ugv_base_node/README.md

 # ugv_base_node
-## the most basic function to control Waveshare's UGV Rover with ROS2 Humble
+## the node that provides clean odometry to control Waveshare's UGV Rover with ROS2 Humble

 This is a fork from [Waveshare' repository](https://github.com/waveshareteam/ugv_ws/tree/ros2-humble-develop/src/ugv_main), created for the course 'Vision for Autonomous Robots' at the University of Amsterdam.